Recipes

 end

-It's possible to add specializations here, depending on the argument types supplied to myplot
+It's possible to add specializations here, depending on the converted argument types supplied to myplot

 .
 For example, to specialize the behavior of myplot(a)